ally104/lexycrypt/README.rst

 What it is
 ==========

-Token-based message distribution using encryption and steganography.
+Token-based message distribution using encryption.

 Installation
 ============

 sudo pip install -r requirements.txt

+mkdir lexicrypt/tmp

 Message Flow